 Wrecks involving semi-trucks can change the lives of those involved in an instant.
 Due to the massive size and weight difference, occupants of passenger vehicles often bear the brunt of the collision and suffer serious injuries or are tragically killed.

 Here at Hastings and Hastings, we are proud to offer the people of Arizona a free initial consultation with a licensed Phoenix personal injury attorney.
-Simply give us a call at (480) 706-1100 or fill out our online form and we will get back to you.
-You will never meet with a paralegal or salesperson at your free initial consultation – instead, you will speak directly with a licensed attorney, because only they can give you legal advice!
+Simply give our law firm a call at (480) 706-1100 or fill out our online form and we will get back to you.
+You will never meet with a paralegal or salesperson at your free initial consultation – instead, you will speak directly with a licensed attorney, because only they can give you legal advice.
 Do not settle for anything less.

 Trucking companies are just that: companies.
 You are an individual.
 The trucking company involved has an entire legal team at their disposal.
 If you don’t have an experienced truck accident lawyer on your side, one of two things will happen to your claim.
 You will either be denied outright or you will not be paid enough to even cover your bills, let alone getting paid what your claim is truly worth.